 And we are seeing digital business continuity issues popping up all over the place – big, important chunks of the supply chain working out the bugs.
-This, too, includes more people and process than systems – especially when the work to be done is made more difficult when gowns, gloves, and masks are required!
+This, too, includes more people and process than systems – especially when the work to be done is more difficult when gowns, gloves, and masks are required!

 Business Continuity Identifies New Requirements

 - Echoworx, a provider of email security and encryption services, told me the story of a UK bank that needed to quickly change their communication methods for mortgage-related data and communications.
-The bank was ready to do something awesome, protecting their customers impacted by mass layoffs and poor market performance by freezing or adjusting payments.
+The bank was ready to do something awesome, protecting its customers impacted by mass layoffs and poor market performance by freezing or adjusting payments.
 All great – but their typical snail-mail-based communication methods would not get the word out quickly.
 Echoworx stepped up, providing technical help to implement new features to their existing systems.
 The bank was able to make the change in record time, and their customers have enjoyed the relief.

 Lessons Learned: Be aware of the extensibility of your existing systems – and the features and functions that are there.
 If you are an end-user – make sure you know how to take advantage of these extensions.
-If you are a software / service provider – reach out to your customers and help them get more value out of their investments (it will pay dividends in the long term)
+If you are a software or service provider – reach out to your customers and help them get more value out of their investments (it will pay dividends in the long term)

 - From a small manufacturing company – flexible and helpful IT folks tell stories of helping their work-from-home (WFH) peers get set up with decent workspaces in their homes.
-The laptop screen is clearly limiting, so monitors are brought home from the desktops in the office.
+The laptop screen is limiting, so monitors are brought home from the desktops in the office.
 Now, if one monitor is good, two can be great – and now the helpful IT folks are purchasing monitors and other equipment to kit everyone up and drive higher productivity.
 Points for being thoughtful and responsive …